zrythm/zrythm/doc/user/mixing/overview.rst

    Copyright (C) 2020 Alexandros Theodotou <alex at zrythm dot org>
    See the file index.rst for copying conditions.

+.. sectionauthor:: Alexandros Theodotou <alex@zrythm.org>

 .. _mixing-overview:

 Mixing Overview
 ===============
 Mixing refers to any actions made inside the mixer, such as routing signals around, controlling the fader level of various channels and setting their stereo balance.

 .. image:: /_static/img/mixer.png
    :align: center

+.. _mixer:

 Mixer
 -----
 The mixer contains all of the channels in the project corresponding to visible tracks.

 The master channel,
 a special channel used to route audio to the output audio